nikcbg/packer_nginx64/README.md

 - execute `vagrant box list` – shows list of `vagrant` boxes
 - execute `vagrant box add --name nginx64 nginx64-vbox.box`  - add the newly created `packer` box
 - execute `vagrant init nginx64` – create Vagrantfile
-- next you execute `vagrant up` command to power up the VM.
+- execute `vagrant up` command to power up the VM.
-- then execute `vagrant ssh` to log in to the VM.
+- execute `vagrant ssh` to log in to the VM.
+- execute `service nginx status` to see if `nginx` web server is installed and runing.
 - execute `exit` to exit the VM to test with `kitchen`

 ### Setting up `ruby` environment